Network Rail Assessment Centre & Online Tests – The Ultimate Guide

 Network Rail Assessment Centre Case Study and Presentation

-The part of the Network Rail assessment centre has a lot of candidates worrying.
-The case study and presentation is the bit that most people really dread.
-Don’t worry!
+The part of the Network Rail Assessment Centre has a lot of candidates worrying.
+The case study and presentation are the bits that most people really dread.
+Don’t worry.
 Let’s look at some practical tips.

-We’re almost at the end of the Network Rail assessment centre now.
-Check out this video that has top 5 tips on giving a great presentation.
+Check out this video that has the top 5 tips on giving a great presentation.
+This can help you with your applciation.

 The Network Rail Assessment Centre – One to One Interview

-This is the last part of the Network Rail assessment centre.
-You’re nearly there!
-Let’s stay focused.
+This is the last part of the Network Rail Assessment Centre.

 What Should I expect?

-Can you show your interviewer that you can demonstrate them?
+Can you show your interviewer that you have demonstrated these qualities?

 You will be asked to provide examples from your previous experiences as to when you have demonstrated these qualities.
 (Remember we spoke about the STAR method above?
 This is where that framework comes into its own and separates you from the rest of the pack.)

 You will also be questioned on your specific role.
 Make sure you know the job description and competencies inside out.
-Describe times in your life that you have used these skills and -of course- remember to do so with a smile.
+Describe times in your life when you have used these skills and remember to do so with a smile.
 Everyone wants to work with positive and friendly people.

-Ok, we’ve reached the end of our prep for the Network Rail assessment centre.
-Here’s a couple of final resources we’d like to share with you:
+Ok, we’ve reached the end of our prep for the Network Rail Assessment Centre.
+Here are a couple of final resources we’d like to share with you:

 Two useful videos for interview success